SeanKilleen/seankilleen.github.io/_posts/2022-10-17-hacktoberfest-theme-spellchecking.md

 * `ignoreWords` represents words we don't want to show up as spelling errors, but that we also don't want tooling to suggest as valid replacements.
 * `patterns` defines regex patterns that we want to be able to ignore, which we then place in `ignoreRegExpList`.
   * :information_source: This is actually something I learned during the creation of my pull requests this year!
 Before that, I was using comments, which was messy since JSON isn't really supposed to have them.
+* `ignorePaths` is for excluding files or globs from the cSpell check.

 ### Create a "Work in Progress" Pull Request